Pope Innocent XI: Foreign relations

-The Battle of Vienna
+Battle of Vienna

-Innocent XI was an enthusiastic initiator of the Holy League which brought together the states of the Holy Roman Empire and King John III Sobieski of Poland-Lithuania who in 1683 hastened to the relief of Vienna which was being besieged by the Turks.
+Innocent XI was an enthusiastic initiator of the Holy League, which brought together the states of the Holy Roman Empire and King John III Sobieski of Poland-Lithuania who in 1683 hastened to the relief of the Battle of Vienna, which was being besieged by the Turks.
 After the siege was raised, Innocent XI again spared no efforts to induce the Christian princes to lend a helping hand for the expulsion of the Turks from Ottoman Hungary.
 He contributed millions of scudi to the Turkish war fund in Austria and Hungary and had the satisfaction of hearing of the capture of Belgrade on 6 September 1688.

 Pope-burning in London

 During England's Exclusion Crisis (1679–1681), when Parliament sought to exclude the Catholic Duke of York from gaining the throne, the radical Protestants of London's Green Ribbon Club regularly held mass processions culminating with burning "The Pope" in effigy.
-Evidently, the organisers of these events were unaware that the actual Pope in Rome was involved in a deep conflict with the King of France – and therefore, far from supporting the drive to get the Duke of York crowned, which served Louis XIV's political ambitions.
+Evidently, the organisers of these events were unaware that the actual Pope in Rome was involved in a deep conflict with the King of France and therefore was far from supporting the drive to get the Duke of York crowned, which would serve Louis XIV's political ambitions.